Peter Khalil: Parliamentary service

+Khalil has credited the experiences of his parents with shaping his later political outlook: "They were striving to seek a better life in Australia.
+They were seeking a life of security, and opportunity and prosperity."
+He credited ALP prime minister Bob Hawke for the opportunities that opened up for his family once they had settled.

 Khalil was preselected as the Australian Labor Party candidate for the federal Division of Wills at the 2016 federal election.
-Khalil's endorsement for the safe seat over Scientist Anna-Maria Arabia raised criticisms that the Australian Labor Party's Affirmative Action targets were being ignored by the Victorian branch.
-He assumed office as the new member for seat in the 2016 Australian federal election and succeeded the previous member, Kelvin Thomson, and became the first Coptic Christian to be elected to Federal Parliament in Australia.
-He faced controversy over being labelled as a "war criminal", due to his involvement in the Iraq Task Force.
-He was re-elected to his seat in the 2019 Australian federal election increasing his primary vote by 6%.
+At the time there was some controversy that the party's affirmative action targets were not being reached.
+He won both the nomination and the election, becoming the new member for seat in the 2016 Australian federal election, succeeding Kelvin Thomson, and became the first Coptic Christian to be elected to Federal Parliament in Australia.

+He was re-elected in the 2019 Australian federal election increasing his primary vote by 6%.
+He claims that during that campaign some door knockers volunteering for the Australian Greens told people he was a "war criminal", due to his involvement in the Iraq War where he was director of national security policy in the provisional government.

+In the 2022 federal election Khalil suffered a -5.4% reduction in his primary vote.
+He slightly increased his margin, by 0.1% to 58.6% on the Labor-Green two party preferred.
+He campaigned on his record of constituency work and the prospect of being a member of the next government.
+Joining Government benches for the first time, Khalil was appointed chair of the Joint Parliamentary Committee for Intelligence and Security.
+In July 2024, Prime Minister Albanese gave Khalil the additional responsibility of being Special Envoy for Social Cohesion, and in January 2025 in an interview with Michael Visontay, for The Jewish Independent, was called the 'government's official tightrope walker'.

+Following the re-election of the Labor government in the 2025 federal election, Khalil was appointed Assistant Minister for Defence in the second Albanese ministry.

+Political views

+As of 2021, Khalil was a member of the Labor Right faction.

 Housing

-Khalil is proud of having been raised in public housing, writing in 2020 of how "affordable housing helped level the playing field, it offered us real equality of opportunity" and "helped me and others rise out of disadvantage."
+Khalil is proud of having been raised in public housing, writing in 2020 of how "affordable housing helped level the playing field, it offered us real equality of opportunity" and "helped me and others rise out of disadvantage".
 He is critical of federal government that it has allowed the level of public housing stock to slip since the 1990s.
-Equally, he was critical of state government authorities for the heavy handed lockdown that seemed to target public housing estates in Melbourne in July 2020 would only "entrench disadvantage."
+Equally, he was critical of state government authorities for the heavy handed lockdown that seemed to target public housing estates in Melbourne in July 2020 would only "entrench disadvantage".